Cliffs Is About To Explode

 Both iron ore prices and Cliffs Natural Resources are regaining momentum.
 Cliffs even made a higher low while iron ore prices retested Q4/2016 lows.

 I am about to add Cliffs to my existing US Steel position.
 The reflation trade is currently returning while I am typing this.
-German 10 year yields have crossed the 0.50% line and US bonds are up 4 basis points at 2.38%.
+German 10-year yields have crossed the 0.50% line, and US bonds are up 4 basis points at 2.38%.
 This has pushed global stocks under pressure since fixed income is selling off.
 I will use this dip to buy some CLF.
 Keep in mind that CLF is one of the most volatile stocks.
 Be careful and know the risks you are facing.
 I will keep my position small because I am already long US Steel and because of the high volatility.

 Thank you for reading my article.
 Feel free to share your thoughts and to ask questions in the comment section below.